catsout/wallpaper-engine-kde-plugin/README.md

 It's almost usable.
 #### performance
 I'm not vary familiar with graphic programming, so don't expect high performance.
+- Wallpaper with simple effects just like play a video
-- 4k wallpaper with complex effects need at least GTX1050
+- Some 4k wallpapers with complex effects need GTX1050 on 30fps
 - 80Mb+ wallpaper may require 1GB+ VRAM at now
 #### not work
 - Particle System